 Businesses should be wary though.
 Although chatbots are certainly becoming more commonplace, a recent study suggested that the majority of consumers still prefer human assistance.
 More than half of the consumers surveyed reported a preference towards human interaction, with the US the highest at 59 percent.
 So, what can be done?

 You’d expect that an obvious solution to this would be to give chatbots a personality.
-That way, the bots can act as a good human substitute.
+That way, the bots can act like a good human substitute.
 The problem with that kind of thinking is it doesn’t take human intelligence into account.
 It’s likely that constant interaction will expose the bot’s limitations, resulting in an annoyed customer.
 Microsoft’s ‘Tay’ is a great example of this.
 Its machine learning functionality had the bot learning racial slurs and resulted in Microsoft having to send the bot to the digital naughty corner.

 Instead, businesses should focus on utility.
-Some 48 percent of those surveyed said they preferred a chatbot which solved their issue over a chatbot that had a personality.
+Some 48 percent of those surveyed said they preferred a chatbot that solved their issue over a chatbot that had a personality.
 But what if it a chatbot had both?
 Customers are being managed by chatbots that are able to respond to certain queries or requests.
-If the conversation escalates, these bots will proceed to hand the customer over to a human contact.
+If the conversation escalates, these bots will proceed to hand the customer over to human contact.
 This process happens seamlessly.
 The customer may not even realize it’s happening.
 Clickatell Touch, for example, is able to integrate into any existing infrastructure and provide a very similar service.
 It has the potential to save your business vast amounts of money and time as it streamlines customer relationship management.